MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-configure-rms-connector.md

 4. Close the registry editor, and then restart the server or perform an IISReset command to restart IIS.

 ## Installing the RMS connector administration tool on administrative computers

 You can run the RMS connector administration tool from a computer that does not have the RMS connector installed, if that computer meets the following requirements:

 - A physical or virtual computer running Windows Server 2019, 2016, 2012 or Windows Server 2012 R2 (all editions), Windows 10, Windows 8.1, Windows 8.

 - At least 1 GB of RAM.

 - A minimum of 64 GB of disk space.

 - At least one network interface.

 - Access to the internet via a firewall (or web proxy).

+- .NET 4.7.2

 To install the RMS connector administration tool, run the following files:

--   For a 64-bit computer: RMSConnectorSetup.exe
+-   For a 64-bit computer: **RMSConnectorSetup.exe**

 If you haven’t already downloaded these files, you can do so from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=314106).

+For more information, see [Prerequisites for the RMS connector](deploy-rms-connector.md#prerequisites-for-the-rms-connector).

 ## Enforce TLS 1.2 for the Azure RMS Connector